Power Domains and genpd

 After this call the Runtime PM lifecycle of gpu_dev is managed by the domain.
 When gpu_dev calls pm_runtime_put(), the genpd layer intercepts runtime_suspend and checks whether this was the last active device.
 If so, it invokes gpu_domain.power_off().

-On ARM SoCs using Device Tree, the binding power-domains = <&pd_gpu> in the DTS node causes of_genpd_add_device() to perform the attachment automatically during platform_device instantiation.
+On ARM SoCs using Device Tree, the binding power-domains = <&pd_gpu> in the DTS node causes the driver core to call dev_pm_domain_attach() during probe, which in turn calls genpd_dev_pm_attach() to parse the phandle and perform the attachment automatically — no explicit driver call is needed. (of_genpd_add_device() is a separate, lower-level API for platform code that already has an of_phandle_args and wants to add a device manually.)
 The &pd_gpu phandle refers to a power domain provider registered with of_genpd_add_provider_simple() or of_genpd_add_provider_onecell().

 Domain dependencies